jesusoctavioas/deploy-template-5mins/README.md

 * [Ruby on Rails](RAILS.md)

-If you have experience with different language/framework, please contribute to the list above.
+If you have experience with different language/framework, please contribute to the list above, we especially welcome Node, Go, Spring, Django, and Phoenix examples.

 Simply create a file `NAME_OF_LANGUAGE_OR_FRAMEWORK.md` and put a link in the list.

-### Ruby on Rails

-We collected [a helpful information](RAILS.md) for deploying Ruby on Rails applications.

 ### Feedback